 In light of the changes to BAAQMD's programs and activities, as well as commitments BAAQMD has made during the course of this investigation, including with respect to the Pittsburg community, OCR finds insufficient evidence of current non-compliance with Title VI or EPA's Title VI regulation.
-OCR highly recommended that BAAQMD make annual update reports on the actions taken to address the air quality concerns in Pittsburg and each of the "impacted communities" readily available to the public on its website and ensure that accurate and reliable information on the air quality in Pittsburg is also readily available.
+Therefore, OCR is closing the complaint as of the date of this letter.
+OCR highly recommends that BAAQMD make annual update reports on the actions taken to address the air quality concerns in Pittsburg and each of the "impacted communities" readily available to the public on its website and ensure that accurate and reliable information on the air quality in Pittsburg is also readily available.

 In addition, during the course of the investigation, OCR reviewed BAAQMD's compliance with the requirements of 40 C.F.R.
-Part 7, Subpart D. which form the foundational elements of a recipient's non-discrimination program.
+Part 7, Subpart D, which form the foundational elements of a recipient's non-discrimination program.
 These include: continuing notice of non-discrimination under 40 C.F.R. § 7.95; adoption of grievance procedures that assure the prompt and fair resolution of complaints alleging civil rights violations under 40 C.F.R. § 7.90; and the designation of at least one person to coordinate its efforts to comply with its non-discrimination obligations under 40 C.F.R. § 7.85(g).